What is benign lymphoplasmacytic plaque?

 What are the clinical features of benign lymphoplasmacytic plaque?

-Benign lymphoplasmacytic plaque presents as a solitary chronic, persistent and asymptomatic skin lesion that is resistant to topical and systemic treatment.
-Clusters of similar lesions may occur.
+Benign lymphoplasmacytic plaque presents as a solitary chronic, persistent, and asymptomatic skin lesion that is resistant to topical and systemic treatment.
+Clusters of similar lesions often in a linear pattern may occur.

 - The mean duration is 3 years.

-- They most often affect the lower legs, but may also arise on upper limbs and buttocks.
+- They most often affect the lower legs, but may also arise on the trunk, upper limbs, and buttocks.

 - There are usually no other lesions elsewhere, and there are no systemic symptoms.